A Vulnerability Study on Academic Collaboration Networks Based on Network Dynamics

 \section{Related Work}

-In 2002, Ammann et al. \cite{10.1145/586110.586140} use graphs for vulnerability analysis assessment.
+\cite{10.1145/586110.586140} use graphs for vulnerability analysis assessment.
 They build graphs with post and preconditions and elaborate an algorithmic model to reach these vulnerabilities.
-Similarly, in 2005, Jajodia et al. \cite{jajodia2005} propose an approach close to the one from Ammann et al.: they design an architecture based on obtaining data from novel vulnerabilities on the internet.
+Similarly, \cite{jajodia2005} propose an approach close to the one from Ammann et al. They design an architecture based on obtaining data from novel vulnerabilities on the internet.
 Then, they store the knowledge about those vulnerabilities and, given a network, they determine the different attack paths.
-Our approach is similar: we build a graph of the target network of communications and we look for vulnerabilities on the internet.
+Our approach is similar.
+We build a graph of the target network of communications and we look for vulnerabilities on the internet.
 Unlike Jajodia et al. and Ammann et al., though, we determine the potential attacks by simulations.
-Crucially, we provide a real-world example with real data.
+Crucially, we provide an example with real data.

-Many works analyzing academic networks have been proposed.
-Fister et al. \cite{10.3389/fphy.2016.00049} obtain citation graphs to find hidden relationships that they call 'cartels'.
-They express logically in a query format what they mean by a 'cartel' and they search for them in a database built by them.
-Zhao et al. \cite{Zhao2019} present the APR framework for author-citation networks to measure paper influences and they test it against the Microsoft Academic Graph.
+Many works analyzing academic networks have been proposed. \cite{10.3389/fphy.2016.00049} obtain citation graphs to find hidden relationships that they call 'cartels'.
+They express logically in a query format what they mean by a 'cartel' and they search for them in a database built by them. \cite{Zhao2019} present the APR framework for author-citation networks to measure paper influences and they test it against the Microsoft Academic Graph.
 Our paper proposes an innovative approach to obtain connections among researchers of a given institution and focuses on cybersecurity.

-Complex Network theory has been applied to cybersecurity for a long time.
-Shao et al. \cite{Shao_2015} analyze how a network evolves in terms of percolation in the context of an attack.
-Guanghui et al. \cite{Wen2017} introduce security recommendations for both cyber and physical networks.
+Complex Network theory has been applied to cybersecurity for a long time. \cite{Shao_2015} analyze how a network evolves in terms of percolation in the context of an attack. \cite{Wen2017} introduce security recommendations for both cyber and physical networks.
 Both papers provide simulations to back their work.